Byzantine-Robust Federated Learning with Learnable Aggregation Weights: Proof of Theorem

-{Thus, to bound the squared error of the aggregation rule, $\nt{\EX\{F-s\}}^2$,} we need to compute an upper bound for $\EX\Big\{\nt{\vb_i-\bb_j}^2\Big\}$.
-The remainder of the proof addresses this step. \begin{theorem} If all the assumptions stated in Theorem~\ref{thm:byzres} hold, then the corresponding result follows. \end{theorem} \begin{proof} It is crucial to note that, if some honest gradients $ \vb_i $ are replaced by their Byzantine counterparts $ \bb_i $, the optimization problem \eqref{eq:updateweightapp} involves a mixture of both Byzantine and honest gradients.
-Furthermore, under the assumption stated in the above lemma, the aggregator has access to all honest losses $f_i(\thetab_k)$.
+\paragraph{Proof of Theorem \ref{thm:byzres}}: It is crucial to note that, if some mini-batch gradients $ \tilde{\vb}_i $ are replaced by their Byzantine counterparts $ \bb_i $, the optimization problem \eqref{eq:updateweightapp} involves a mixture of both Byzantine and mini-batch gradients.
+Furthermore, under the assumption stated in the above lemma, the aggregator has access to all honest mini-batch losses $f_{i,b}(\thetab_k)$.
 Without loss of generality, we assume that the last $b_f$ gradient vectors have been replaced with their Byzantine versions.
 As a result, the gradient matrix can be expressed as:

-In the above equation, since the aggregator $F$ operates on the true population gradients, we denote the honest and Byzantine gradients by $\vb_i$ and $\bb_j$, respectively, for $i = 1, \dots, n-b_f$.
+{ In the above equation, we denote the honest mini-batch and Byzantine gradients by $\tilde{\vb}_i$ and $\bb_j$, respectively, for $i = 1, \dots, n-b_f$.
 From \eqref{eq:defineF}, and noting that $\wb^o$ is the minimizer of \eqref{eq:updateweightapp}, we obtain

 in which $\wb^t$ is a feasible set of weights given by

 Based on the inequality \eqref{eq:optinebytr1}, we have

 Replacing $w_i^o$ and $w_j^t$ based on \eqref{eq:softthr112} and \eqref{eq:softthr113} in the above inequality results in